 Community Outreach will handle all projects (including major campaigns previously run separately e.g. Winter Warmers and Bags of Love).

-Raise the level of community outreach by the parish and keep them informed of the impact their contributions are having.
+Raise the level of awareness of community outreach in the parish and keep everyone informed of the impact their contributions are having.

 - Touch those in need